NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 Other solutions involve the use of peer-to-peer communications, where devices identify and authenticate each other directly and exchange information without the involvement of a broker.

+Current IoT ecosystems rely on centralized, brokered communication models, otherwise known as the server/client paradigm.
+All devices are identified, authenticated and connected through cloud servers that sport huge processing and storage capacities. cloud servers will remain a bottleneck and point of failure that can disrupt the entire network.

+A blockchain-based IoT model differs from the traditional IoT network paradigm. decentralization, which is at the very core of blockchain technology, can eliminate single points of failure in an IoT network and create a more resilient ecosystem for devices to run on.
+For example, a central server perhaps is not able to cope with the amount of data that billions of IoT devices (things) are producing at high frequency

 #### Compatibility

 Technology standards which include network protocols, communication protocols, and data-aggregation standards, are the sum of all activities of handling, processing and storing the data collected from the  sensors.
 This aggregation increases the value of data by increasing, the scale, scope, and frequency of data available for analysis.

 Challenges facing the adoptions of standards within IoT: